Posted on 23.10.15 by David Walton

 This morning’s news will not have made good reading for retailer Monsoon Accessorize, as they top the latest “name and shame” list of employers who have failed to pay their workers the national minimum wage.

-According to the Department for Business, Innovation and Skills (BIS) website, the latest list of offending companies totals 115, owing a total of over £389,000.
+According to the Department for Business, Innovation and Skills (BIS) website, the latest list of offending companies totals 115, owing to a total of over £389,000.
 400 employers have now been named and shamed since the introduction of the scheme in 2013, although the TUC estimates only a quarter of employers are actually getting caught.

 Monsoon failed to pay £104,508 to 1,438 workers, so an average of around £73 per worker.
 However, perhaps even more eye-catching is the employer in second place on the list who failed to pay a total of £27,151.79 to just 6 workers, averaging out at £4,525 per worker.
 When we talk about the national minimum wage, such figures can be truly life-changing.

-Monsoon are quoted as saying that the failure to meet minimum wage requirements was because the company had offered staff discount on clothes to wear at work and had then deducted the cost from wages.
+Monsoon is quoted as saying that the failure to meet minimum wage requirements was because the company had offered staff discount on clothes to wear at work and had then deducted the cost from wages.
 They have also implemented changes to ensure there is no repeat.
 Employers can easily fall foul of the regulations when it comes to deducting other “benefits in kind” such as certain accommodation costs, so is it a bit harsh for BIS to name and shame so readily?

 A look at the BIS website sheds some light on the circumstances in which companies may incur the wrath of the enforcers (HMRC).
 Examples include where: